Click to toggle navigation menu.

 < BACK

-By Ryan Windt | Head of Growth Marketing | Updated April 2026
+By Ryan Windt | Head of Growth Marketing | Updated June 2026

-If you’ve searched for cyber insurance pricing, you’ve probably found a lot of frustratingly vague answers.
+If you’ve searched for cyber liability insurance pricing, you’ve probably found a lot of frustratingly vague answers.
 “It depends” isn’t useful when you’re trying to budget for coverage or benchmark what you’re currently paying.

-The short answer: Most small businesses pay between $1,200 and $7,500 per year, roughly $100 to $625 per month, for $1M in cyber coverage.
+The short answer: Most small businesses pay between $1,200 and $7,500 per year for $1M in cyber coverage.
 Mid-market companies ($10M to $100M in revenue) typically pay $8,000 to $35,000 annually.
-Enterprises pay $50,000 to $500,000 or more.
 Your actual number depends on four things: your revenue, your industry, your employee count, and your security controls.
+It also depends on how much coverage you actually need, which is a separate question from price.
+But the spread within each category is wide, and how you present your risk to underwriters matters as much as the risk itself.

 What Cyber Insurance Actually Costs: The Quick Numbers